 Once an adult female cockroach breeds, she will produce an egg sack known as ootheca.
 Ootheca can contain up to 50 juvenile cockroaches waiting to hatch.
 Within just three months time, those juvenile cockroaches will reach adulthood and create egg sacks of their own.
-Knowing what ootheca (egg) look like and where to find them will help you identify a cockroach infestation and hire cockroach control help.
+Knowing what ootheca (egg) look like and where to find them will help you identify a cockroach infestation and hire a cockroach exterminator Toronto for help.

 The identification of egg sacks will differ depending on the type of cockroach that invades your home.
 Eggs may appear similar with their capsule-like shape, but they aren’t.
 Most popular cockroach species include: